 Those Visiting Fewer than 3 Attractions – Likewise, if you plan on visiting fewer than 3 of the included attractions, simply skip the pass and pay at the gate.

 Travelers Wanting More Options – I think the Chicago CityPASS is great because it offers admission to the essential Chicago attractions at a super low price.
 However, it doesn’t include everything.
-If you like the idea of a Chicago sightseeing pass but want more options, this pass may be a better fit.
+If you like the idea of a Chicago city pass but want more options, this pass may be a better fit.

 Tips for Using the Chicago CityPASS

 Using the Chicago CityPASS is pretty straightforward, but there are a few quirks that could diminish its value if you’re not careful.
-Here are a few tips to get the most out of your pass.
+Here are a few tips to get the most out of your city pass.

 - Visit all five attractions. – Even though the Chicago CityPASS more than pays for itself when you visit just three attractions, be sure to use all five visits in order to get the most value from the pass.